mfem/mfem/CONTRIBUTING.md

   Makefile and the CMake build options.

-- The `doc/` directory contains configuration for the Doxygen code documentation that can either be build locally, or browsed online at http://mfem.github.io/doxygen/html/index.html.
+- The `doc/` directory contains configuration for the Doxygen code documentation that can either be built locally or browsed online at http://mfem.github.io/doxygen/html/index.html.

-- The `data/` directory contains a collection of small mesh files, that are used in the simple example codes and more fully-featured mini applications in the `examples/` and `miniapps/` directories.
+#### Examples and tests
+- `examples` and `miniapps` respectively gather simple and more fully-featured demonstrations of the usage on MFEM.
+They both rely on `data/` for the collection of meshes.

 - The `tests/` directory contains a unit test suite and will later contain more tests that run example codes.

-- See also the [code overview](http://mfem.org/code-overview/) section on the MFEM website.
+See also the [code overview](http://mfem.org/code-overview/) section on the MFEM website.

 ## GitHub Workflow

-The GitHub organization, https://github.com/mfem, is the main developer hub for the MFEM project.
+The MFEM GitHub organization -- https://github.com/mfem -- is the main developer hub for the MFEM project.

-If you plan to make contributions or will like to stay up-to-date with changes in the code, *we strongly encourage you to [join the MFEM organization](#mfem-organization)*.
+If you plan to make contributions or would like to stay up-to-date with changes in the code, *we strongly encourage you to [join the MFEM organization](#mfem-organization)*.

 This will simplify the workflow (by providing you additional permissions), and